Sigma Octantis: Nomenclature

 σ Octantis (Latinised to Sigma Octantis) is the star's Bayer designation.

 As the southern hemisphere's pole star it bore the name Polaris Australis, first applied in the 1700s.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Polaris Australis for this star on 5 September 2017 and it is now so included in the List of IAU-approved Star Names.
 It is the southernmost named star.

 Properties

 With a spectral class of F0IV, Sigma Octantis appears to be a subgiant, although it has also been classified as F0III.
 Evolutionary models place it at the very end of its main sequence life with an age of about 900 million years.
-It has expanded somewhat to a size 4.4 that of the Sun and emits 44 times as much electromagnetic radiation from its photosphere at an effective temperature of 7,415 K.
+It has expanded somewhat to a size 4.4 times that of the Sun and emits 44 times as much electromagnetic radiation from its photosphere at an effective temperature of 7,415 K.

 Sigma Octantis is a Delta Scuti variable, varying by about 0.03 magnitudes every 2.33 hours.
 It is thought to pulsate only in the fundamental mode.